ValKalu/Capstone_Mulao_Project/README.md

 Run the mobile app: npx react-native run-android or npx react-native run-ios.

 4. Designs (Modern UI/UX)
-The design adheres to a minimalist, action-centric philosophy to ensure low resource consumption and effortless navigation:
+The design adheres to a minimalist, action-centric philosophy to ensure low resource consumption and effortless navigation: Check Ui/Ux folder for Figma Designs

 Key Design Feature: The Action Card: The Dashboard prominently features a single, dynamic "Recommended Action Card."
 This card is the direct output of the RL agent, providing clear, decisive guidance (e.g., "Review Contract Law Quiz" or "Start Digital Distribution Lesson 2").
 This minimizes user choice fatigue and focuses interaction, enhancing user engagement and reducing cognitive load.